 d) Bulbs which are dormant in summer – these tolerate the dry summer period by being dormant during that time.

-2. When planting out, small plants cope better with drought than larger specimens.
+2. When first planting out, small plants cope better with drought than larger specimens.

 3. Shelter plants from wind and create shade to reduce evaporation.